Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Alcohol can have a significant impact on the brain and the body.
 It's also important to know the symptoms of alcoholism and alcohol withdrawal syndrome.

 Knowing what to expect with alcoholism can help you better prepare yourself and your son for it.
-Most importantly, educating yourself can be vital in ensuring your son's safety.
+Most importantly, educating yourself can ensure your son’s safety.

 There are many programs created to help people who struggle with alcoholism.
 These include: